-When students are absent because of conditions beyond their control, they may be permitted to make up lost time in their academic and/or major courses.
+When students are absent or are unable to complete coursework on schedule, they may be permitted to make up lost time and/or missed work in their academic and/or major courses.
 It is the responsibility of the student to request consideration for make-up work from the instructor.
-Make-up work is not permitted for the purpose of receiving Veterans Administration Training Allowances.